xerial/streamdb-readings/README.md

 - [Big Metadata: When Metadata is Big Data.
 (VLDB 2021)](http://vldb.org/pvldb/vol14/p3083-edara.pdf) Columnar table catalog with partition statistics used in Google's BigQuery.
 - [Apache Hudi](https://hudi.apache.org/) Apach Hudi provides [a file layout](https://hudi.apache.org/tech-specs) for placing both streaming and batch data processing with a transaction support.
 You can merge fragmented partition data or use it as is for faster real-time data processing.
 Previously, it was called [Uber Hoodie](https://github.com/uber/hoodie)

+## Incremental Processing in DBMS

+- [What’s the Difference?
+Incremental Processing with Change Queries in Snowflake (ACM Management of Data 2023)](https://dl.acm.org/doi/10.1145/3589776) Snowflake introduces CHANGE queries and STREAM table objects to subscribe changes in the table.

 ## Watermark Management for Stream Processing